-Study Plan: Students in MHA@GW program participate in eight 10-week-long modules that focus on a core skill necessary for optimal leadership and health care delivery.
+Study Plan: Students in MHA@GW program participate in eight 10-week-long modules focusing on a core skill necessary for optimal leadership and health care delivery.
 Cohorts begin in January, April, July, and October.
 Students also participate in four in-person immersions finalized by an organizational research project that is presented to peers and a panel of health care leaders.
-Students can complete the program in two years, but may take up to four.
+Students can complete the program in two years but may take up to four.

 In the first immersion (leadership and ethics 1), students take a test to discover their leadership style, examine ethical principles and practices, and begin to practice highly effective leadership skills.